MicrosoftDocs/customer-voice/fp-docs/create-multilingual-survey.md

 # Create a multilingual survey

 You can create a multilingual survey by adding multiple languages to a single survey.
-You can then add translations for each added language.
+You can then add translations for each language.
 This helps you increase your customer base and allows respondents to take the survey in their preferred language.

-When you create a multilingual survey, respondents can choose their preferred language from the language selector at the top-right corner of the survey.
+When you create a multilingual survey, respondents can choose their preferred language from the language selector at the upper-right corner of the survey.

 ![Select language for the survey](media/lang-select.png "Select language for the survey")